cyberomin/connect4/readme.md

 #ReadMe

-The game uses Qunit as it's Unit Testing framework Uses jQuery library
+The game uses Qunit as its Unit Testing framework and it utilizes jQuery for DOM manipuilation.
+To run test uncomment the test scripts, css and div on the  index.html page.